ReinaldiH/wazuh-deployment-ubuntu-22.04/README.md

 2. Setting up Filebeat to ship logs from Wazuh to Elasticsearch
 3. Installing Kibana to visualize everything in one clean dashboard
 4. Deploying Wazuh as the core of your SIEM setup
-5. Adding a Windows 10 Wazuh agent to monitor endpoints

 And along the way, we’ll also: